 Kylie Taylor was appointed as the General Manager of the Office for Recreation, Sport and Racing in July 2018, previously the General Manager from August 2016.
 Prior to this appointment Kylie was the Director of Sport and Recreation Development, holding this position since August 2009.

 Kylie has worked within the sport and recreation industry for more than 20 years, initially within a State sporting association and then with the Office for Recreation and Sport.
 As an athlete Kylie represented Australian in lacrosse and played national league basketball.
 In a volunteer capacity Kylie has served on the national board of a sporting organisation, and has coached lacrosse and basketball at grassroots through to the elite level.

 Kylie holds a Bachelor of Education and a Graduate Diploma in Management.

-Ilia Houridis commenced as Director, Facility Development & Infrastructure in June 2012.
+Ilia Houridis commenced as Director, Infrastructure and Sector Capability in June 2012.

 Ilia has over 15 year's experience in government having overseen several key State Government initiatives in roles with Education and the Courts Administration Authority.
 His career began as a trainee within government whilst studying at University.

 Ilia holds a Degree in Business Management (Minor in Commercial Law), is a Graduate of the Governor's Leadership Foundation and has a post graduate qualification in Design (Architecture).